Price Freeze

 You should travel with one main item of luggage such as a robust holdall, as well as a small day pack or mountain bike-specific hydration pack.
 The day pack can be used to carry valuable items such as cameras and GPS devices whilst travelling and will also carry your day-ride essentials during the rides.
 Baggage allowance on the internal flight is likely to be 20kgs check-in and 5kgs cabin baggage.
 On your international flights, the baggage allowance will depend on the airline.

 For each holiday there is a minimum number of participants required to enable it to go ahead.
 Once the minimum number is reached, the trip status will change from 'Available' to 'Guaranteed to run'.
-You can check the trip status for each departure in ‘Dates and Prices’ table.
-Other than in exceptional circumstances, we will not cancel a trip once it has achieved this guaranteed to run status and so you are free to proceed with your international flight booking and other travel arrangements.
+You can check the trip status for each departure in the ‘Dates and Prices’ table.
+Other than in exceptional circumstances, we will not cancel a trip once it has achieved this guaranteed to run status so you are free to proceed with your international flight booking and other travel arrangements.

-The information that we provide is for UK passport holders.
 A passport with 6 months remaining validity at the end of your stay is generally required, and you should have at least 2 blank pages for each country that you visit.

 It is your responsibility to ensure that you have the correct travel documents and visas for your holiday.
 Please ensure that you check for the latest advice before travel.
-For the most up to date information on entry requirements, please visit the UK Government website.

 Visa Vietnam

-British Citizen passport holders do not need a visa for durations of stay up to and including 45 days for tourism and transit.
+British Citizen passport holders do not normally need a visa for durations of stay up to and including 45 days for tourism and transit.

 For information about multiple entry visas, longer stays or different nationalities please contact the relevant embassy.
 The Vietnamese Embassy in the UK is in London.